AC-Ankitha/Zomato-Restaurant-Finder/README.md

 **Features**

-**-**Search by Location: Find restaurants near a specified latitude and longitude within a radius.
+-Search by Location: Find restaurants near a specified latitude and longitude within a radius.

-**-**Search by Name: Look up restaurants by name, with options to filter by cuisine and country.
+-Search by Name: Look up restaurants by name, with options to filter by cuisine and country.

-**-**Image Recognition Search: Upload an image to find restaurants known for specific cuisines (mock implementation).
+-Image Recognition Search: Upload an image to find restaurants known for specific cuisines (mock implementation).

-**-**Filtering: Filter restaurants by name, country, average spending range, and cuisine.
+-Filtering: Filter restaurants by name, country, average spending range, and cuisine.

-**-**Pagination: Display search results across multiple pages for easier navigation.
+-Pagination: Display search results across multiple pages for easier navigation.

-**-**Dropdown Lists: Retrieve distinct lists of countries and cuisines available in the database.
+-Dropdown Lists: Retrieve distinct lists of countries and cuisines available in the database.

 **Technologies Used**

-**-**Flask: Python web framework used for backend development.
+-Flask: Python web framework used for backend development.

-**-**SQLAlchemy: ORM for interacting with the database.
+-SQLAlchemy: ORM for interacting with the database.

-**-**Bootstrap: Frontend framework for responsive design.
+-Bootstrap: Frontend framework for responsive design.

-**-**Haversine Formula: Calculates distances between geographic coordinates for location-based searches
+-Haversine Formula: Calculates distances between geographic coordinates for location-based searches